-SurModics leases approximately 35,000 square feet of office/warehouse space in Eden Prairie, Minnesota under a lease that expires at the end of calendar year 1999.
-SurModics has an option to extend this lease through the end of 2001.
-The lease commitment for fiscal 1998 is approximately \$210,000.
-Of the total leased space, approximately 15,000 square feet is office space, 13,000 square feet is laboratory space and 7,000 square feet is manufacturing space.
+In May 1999, SurModics purchased the land and building it currently occupies in Eden Prairie, Minnesota for approximately \$3.2 million.
+The purchase of the building was internally funded and remains unencumbered.
+The building has approximately 64,000 square feet of space.
+The Company occupies approximately 48,000 square feet and rents the remaining 16,000 square feet to two tenants.
+In August 1999, the Company began approximately \$1.0 million of construction to convert 12,000 square feet of space previously leased by two tenants to additional laboratory space and office space.
+When construction is completed in December 1999, there will be approximately 17,000 square feet of office space, 23,000 square feet of laboratory space and 8,000 square feet of manufacturing space.
 Approximately 6,000 square feet of the manufacturing space is a HEPA-filtered, highly controlled environment, but not certified as a "clean room" under FDA standards.
 The Company believes that projected capacity of the manufacturing area is adequate to service the needs of its licensees for the foreseeable future.